Ateşan Aybars

 Ateşan Aybars ([aˈteʃan ajbaɾs]; born 4 September 1949) is a Turkish economist and TV celebrity, CTA and Biomedical Engineer.
-He is graduated from Istanbul Technical University in 1973.
-After working as Commodity trading advisor in Ontario Securities Commission between 1985-1989 for 5 years, he finished his master thesis about "Conductivity Effects of Temperature".
+He graduated from the Istanbul Technical University in 1973.
+After working as a Commodity trading advisor at the Ontario Securities Commission between 1985 and 1989 for 5 years, he finished his master thesis about the "Conductivity Effects of Temperature".
 He worked for several newspapers as columnist and as a commentator economist for NTV, he is currently working for BloombergHT as commentator.